-Benefit terms provide a 1% annual cost-of-living increase for participants retired on or after October 1, 2003, and applicable to Tier One Benefits only; beginning each October 1 following the fifth anniversary of payment commencement.
+Benefit terms provide a 1% annual cost-of-living increase for participants retired on or after October 1, 2003, beginning each October 1 following the fifth anniversary of payment commencement.

-When JEA and FPL agreed to shut down the coal plant, the following modifications were made to the Plan.
+When JEA and FPL agreed to shutdown the coal plant, the following modifications were made to the Plan.

 - Participants with at least 30 years of service, who only had Tier 1 defined benefits under the Plan, were allowed to receive their accrued benefit at plant closure.
-Participants who were at least age 55 were allowed to receive their accrued benefit at plant closure, without any application of early payment reduction factors. - Participants who have not reached age 55 may draw their pension benefits upon reaching age 55, with no early payment reduction factors as defined in the plan's agreement.
+Participants who were at least age 55 were allowed to receive their accrued benefit at plant closure, without any application of early payment reduction factors - Participants who have not reached age 55 may draw their pension benefits upon reaching age 55, with no early payment reduction factors.
 If the participant had at least 10 years of service but less than 30 years, they can draw at 88% of the Tier 1 benefit that they would have drawn at age 65 and, if less than 10 years of service, they can draw at 78% of the Tier 1 benefit that they would have drawn at age 65. - For participants having both Tier 1 and Tier 2 benefits, those benefits must be taken at the same time.
 If a participant only has Tier 2 benefits, they can receive those benefits as soon as they reach the age of 55. - An alternative refund option was offered to those employees who were under age 55 and did not have 30 years of service where they could choose to forfeit their entire benefits under the Plan and instead receive a refund, without interest, consisting of their total participant contributions made during participation in the Plan.